Frequently Asked Questions

 According to the Kol Rinah bylaws, the congregation at large elects a Board of Directors.
 The Board of Directors represents the rest of the congregation in all matters that need to be reviewed and voted upon, according to the bylaws.
 The Board of Directors serves as the “voice” of the congregation in all of these matters, accordingly.
 As such, and after over a years’ worth of review and consideration of design options, financial information, future ramifications, congregational feedback, and questioning of various committee members on the work that they’ve done, the Board of Directors voted on March 16, 2017 that the Clayton property was suitable for Kol Rinah’s future needs, and to close on the real estate contract for the property.

-With the pending construction by the Journey in the Hanley building, where and when will be synagogue office be relocated?
+With the pending construction by the Journey in the Hanley building, where and when will the synagogue office be relocated?